Ian Hendrickson-Smith: Musical career

 Hendrickson-Smith began his professional music career in 1996.
 He has worked and recorded with Lady Gaga, Bob Dylan, U2, Amy Winehouse, and Ed Sheeran throughout his career.
 From 2004 to 2010, Hendrickson-Smith was a member of Sharon Jones & the Dap-Kings.
 Hendrickson-Smith is currently a member of The Tonight Show band with The Roots, after joining the band in February 2014.
+He currently plays in The Roots, the house band for The Tonight Show Starring Jimmy Fallon.

 Personal life

-Hendrickson-Smith currently resides in New York.